ScriptaGames/scripta-web/source/_posts/In-Orange-Light.md

     genEl.addEventListener('click', function () {
         if (generator.playing) {
+            genEl.classList.remove('on');
             generator.pause();
         }
         else {
+            genEl.classList.add('on');
             generator.play();
         }
     });
     heatEl.addEventListener('click', function () {
         if (heater.playing) {
+            heatEl.classList.remove('on');
             heater.pause();
         }
         else {
+            heatEl.classList.add('on');
             heater.play();
         }
     });
 </script>

+## Lessons learned

+One, working solo is much harder than working on a team, and not just because a team gets more work done.
+Staying focused and productive is much easier

+Two, system-of-numbers games need careful design and planning.
+In Orange Light is essentially a small spreadsheet where you must tweak certain numbers in order to keep other numbers within a desired range.
+It seemed very simple at first, but a slew of problems arose after I *thought* I had finished the simulation.

+Three, as I mentioned in the section about Kentucky Route Zero, atmosphere is very difficult to execute on.

 [kr0]: http://kentuckyroutezero.com/